 Number of Pages with Datasets in our archiving workflow*: 21,798 (34.6% of Unique Webpages Seeded)

 Join Us – This is a Movement

-Building on this incredible outpouring of support, EDGI recently convened a online townhall meeting to discuss “lessons learned” from previous events and develop new strategies for data archiving.
-EDGI also hosts weekly “community calls” with its network of archivers.
+Building on this incredible outpouring of support, EDGI convened an online townhall meeting to discuss “lessons learned” from previous events and develop new strategies for data archiving.

 We welcome ongoing contributors to our preservation tools and website change monitoring project:

 - The EGDI GitHub project overview is the place to start!